 http://www.epa.gov/otaq/standards/index.htm

-The emissions requirements themselves are based on strict measurements of Carbon Monoxide, Hydrocarbons, Nitrous Oxides, Evaporative emissions, and Particulate Emissions.
+The emissions requirements themselves are based on strict measurements of carbon monoxide, hydrocarbons, nitrogen oxide, evaporative emissions, and particulate emissions.

 The National Highway Traffic Safety Administration (NHTSA) / The Department of Transportation (DOT)

-If a vehicle is less than 25 years old, it has to adhere to certain motor vehicle safety standards as dictated by the Department of Transportation, in addition to certain bumper standards.
+If a vehicle is less than 25 years old, it must adhere to certain motor automobile safety standards, as dictated by the Department of Transportation, in addition to certain bumper standards.

-You will need to fill out and file the DOT HS-7 form at the time of entry of the vehicle to make sure that it follows these regulations.
+You will need to fill out and file the DOT HS-7 form at the time of entry of the automobile to ensure that it follows these regulations.
 You can find it at the U.S. Customs and Border Protection website here: //help.cbp.gov/app/answers/detail/a_id/435/~/importing-a-car-or-vehicle---obtaining-epa-form-3520-1-and-dot-form-hs-7.

-A certification label has to be placed on the vehicle by its original manufacturer if it follows all of the safety standards.
-If it doesn't, the person importing the vehicle has to reach an agreement with a DOT Registered Importer in order to ensure that the vehicle is modified to meet U.S. requirements.
-This contract has to be placed on the DOT HS-7 form and given to the U.S. Customs officials during its arrival.
+If the automobile meets all of the safety standards, its original manufacturer must place a certification label on it.
+If it doesn't, the person importing the car must reach an agreement with a DOT Registered Importer to ensure that the car is modified to meet U.S. requirements.
+This contract must be placed on the DOT HS-7 form and given to the U.S. Customs officials during its arrival.

 S. Customs and Border Protection

-All vehicles that are imported have to be approved by the U.S. Customers and Border Protection agency.
+All imported vehicles have to be approved by the U.S. Customs and Border Protection agency.
 The required documents are:

 - The original bill of lading